Awesomr/SeleniumDemo/README.md

 # SeleniumDemo

-Basic demonstration of Selenium Web Driver with NUnit, using different drivers and different locators on 'The-Internet' test site.
+Basic demonstration of Selenium Web Driver with NUnit, using different drivers and different locators on 'The-Internet' test site. </br>
+Demo of using parallelism to run multiple tests at once.
+(Currently set to 3) </br>

-Also includes basic Craigslist lookup: (Chrome, Firefox, and Internet Explorer) </br>
+Also includes basic Craigslist lookup: (Chrome, Firefox, and Internet Explorer, also in parallel) </br>
+## Sample Test Case:
-Bellingham Craigslist </br>
+Go To: Bellingham Craigslist </br>
 Search: "Mountain Bike" </br>
  </br>
 In 'Advanced Search' frame: </br>